karpikpl/goServer/readme.md

 # Description
-build using tutorial from http://thenewstack.io/make-a-restful-json-api-go/
+built using tutorial from http://thenewstack.io/make-a-restful-json-api-go/

 # operations
 ## list all